 So what is a candidate persona, exactly?
 A candidate persona is a fictional representation of your ideal candidate: the person you're trying to recruit.
 Candidate personas are similar to marketing buyer personas but, rather than pinpointing a potential buyer, candidate personas help recruiters zero in on the perfect hire.
 It offers recruiters and talent managers the opportunity to look over applicants and passive candidates with a strong idea of what their organization is seeking.

 There are many steps that go into identifying and creating a solid candidate persona.
 To create your candidate persona(s), there are a few items that you need to define:

 - Background and experience

 - Tech proficiency

-These details are important when thinking about advertising a job because firmographics and interests play a huge role in identifying target audiences online—beyond the typical target-by-job-title.
-Including other aspects will get your job in front of passive job seekers (those who aren’t actively looking for a job) and push your job to a broader range of potential candidates.
+These details are important when thinking about advertising a job because demographics and interests play a huge role in identifying target audiences online—beyond the typical target-by-job-title.
+Including other aspects in a posting will get your job in front of passive job seekers (those who aren’t actively looking for a job) and push your position to a broader range of potential candidates.